 How do I access the CMRLS databases?

-CMRLS patrons have access to several FREE online databases:
+CMRLS patrons have access to several FREE online databases that can be found in the Virtual Reference Collection.
+Listed here are a few:

-- MAGNOLIA, funded by the Mississippi Legislature, provides online research databases for publicly funded K-12 schools, public libraries, community college libraries, and university libraries in Mississippi.
-Magazine and newspaper articles, as well as encyclopedias, health information, and much more is included in this collection.
+- MAGNOLIA – funded by the Mississippi Legislature, provides online research databases for publicly funded K-12 schools, public libraries, community college libraries, and university libraries in Mississippi.
+Magazine and newspaper articles, as well as encyclopedias, health information, and much more are included in this collection.
 MAGNOLIA may be accessed from any library computer.
 You will need your library card barcode number.

 - Auto Repair Reference Center – Learn to maintain your car, do minor repairs, and find out if your mechanic is on the level with you!
 You will need your library card barcode number.